load a specific gpu module (one that you plan to use)

-Example Installations for Python-based Machine Learning Programming on GPU Nodes
+Install Python-based Machine Learning Programming Packages (Tensorflow and PyTorch) on GPU nodes¶

 This tutorial demonstrates the basics of how to create a Python environment on GPU compute nodes of ScienceCluster with specific packages of interest, in this case TensorFlow and PyTorch.